The Irish Bomfords 1617 to the Present

 From these there is confirmation that Dorcas married Edward Williams of Trim, Co Meath, and that in 1759 they had a son named Thomas Williams.
 Most of the Bomford leases had children aged between 12 and 15 as lives although one or two lives were as young as aged 4.
 If we selected aged 14 for the life of the Gallow lease then Thomas would be born in 1745 and this date has been selected, for want of a better, as the marriage date of Dorcas and Edward; this date would make Dorcas around 23 at the time of her marriage.

-Dorcas was alive in 1766 but she was only in her mid-40s then so probably lived on for another twenty years.
+Dorcas was likely alive in 1766 but she was only in her mid-40s then so probably lived on for another twenty years.
 Edward was alive in the late 1770s and was living in or near Trim then.
 It is not clear who is the Stephen Williams of the Freeholders List; perhaps he was Edward’s brother or even another son, my guess would be a son named after his grandfather, Stephen Bomford, but of course he may not be any relation at all.

 8.5 Ann Bomford marries Samuel L’Estrange 1750